 Awareness is the key to managing traumatic stress.
-June 27 is PTSD Awareness Day — as a matter of fact, the Senate has designated June as National PTSD Awareness Month.
+June 27 is PTSD Awareness Day and the Senate has designated June as National PTSD Awareness Month.
 In preparing for this article, I read the Senate Resolution designating this day.
 It was initially created for military veterans, but like raid tactics, medical techniques, and equipment that has been so readily adopted by law enforcement agencies and its members across the country, PTSD Awareness Day needs to be adopted as well.

 PTSD is just as real of a threat to law enforcement officers and other first responders as it is to military members.
 Like any other injury sustained in the line of duty, it is not automatically the end of a career or your life; but to maintain both of these things you must be aware, prepare in advance, and seek immediate care if things are becoming unmanageable.

 Here’s what we need to be aware of:

 Like every other system in your body, the mind will do what it believes is necessary to maintain itself.
 Unfortunately as the brain tries to protect itself, the manifestations can have some adverse effects.
 The backlash from the traumatic incident may result in anger, memory issues, sleep disruption, depression, or any number of other stress responses.